Nostrand/fullstack-nanodegree-projects/vagrant/forum/README.md

 ## Description

 ![Forum preview](preview.png)

 This is a basic forum web application.

 ## Goals
-* Work with Python to connect to a relational database.
+* Develop and deploy a Python web application with a relational database on a virtual machine (VM).
-* Learn to protect database-backed web apps from common security problems.
+* Learn to protect database-backed web apps from common security problems, like SQL injection.

 ## Requirements
-An installation of [Virtual Box](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.html), and [Python](https://www.python.org/downloads/).
+An installation of [Virtual Box](https://www.virtualbox.org/wiki/Downloads), [Vagrant](https://www.vagrantup.com/downloads.html) and [Python](https://www.python.org/downloads/).

 ## Usage